Domotz Agent Installation Guide for Debian

-- NAT – Your host will act as a router (firewall) and your hosts will be on a private subnet.
+- NAT – Your host will act as a router (firewall) and your hosts will be on a routed subnet.
 Use this if you are not running servers on the guests.

 - Bridged – Your guests will get an IP address on the same subnet as your host.
 Use this if you are running servers on the guest and wish to connect from other computers on the LAN.

 - Host-Only – Sort of a hybrid.
 As the name implies, with this option you can connect to the guest servers from the host only.
 Use this for “private” (host only) servers.
 I use this if I am running a test web server.

 - The default is NAT, so please change it to Bridged.
 On VirtualBox, you can easily configure it from the GUI.

 Step 2: Login into your system

 The latest version of the Domotz Pro Agent for Debian can be downloaded from the Domotz Portal at https://portal.domotz.com/login